ProtocolONE/ptah-docs/content/docs/add-section.md

 ***

 {{< hint >}}
-To remove an element from a section, click to select the element in Preview Area and click the *Delete icon* .
+- To remove an element from a section, click to select the element in Preview Area.
+- Click the *Delete icon* at the element's menu.
 {{< /hint >}}

 {{< figure src="/images/ptah-editor-remove-element.png">}}